-Performance for each fund is generally calculated each business day and a report is distributed to key BTNZ investment personnel.
+Performance for each fund is generally calculated and reported to key BTNZ investment personnel every business day.
 Additionally, weekly and monthly performance summary reports are prepared by Investment Solutions and are reviewed internally.
 Performance is monitored over monthly, quarterly, half-yearly and annual periods, as well as rolling two, three, five, seven and ten year periods (where applicable).